microsoft/pxt-arcade/docs/static/gamejam/rules.md

 Meowbit | Pygamer | T-shirt
 -- | -- | --
 ![A Meowbit device for MakeCode Arcade](/static/gamejam/img/meowbit.png) | ![A MakeCode t-shirt with a pixel art strawberry](/static/gamejam/img/tshirt.jpg) | ![A Pygamer device for MakeCode Arcade](/static/gamejam/img/pygamer.jpg)

-## Gardening tips

-* If you don't know where to start, try out [one of our tutorials](https://arcade.makecode.com/tutorials)!
-* When designing your game, keep in mind that Arcade is restricted to a 160x120 16-color screen and a 4 channel synthesizer for sound.
-* See [these instructions](https://arcade.makecode.com/developer/images) for information on importing images and color palettes into Arcade.
-* Check out the [developer documentation](https://arcade.makecode.com/developer) for more advanced tips to use in Arcade.